 Minnesota's North Shore

-But while I was in northern Minnesota, I hoped to squeeze just one quick visit to a nearby park somewhere.
-I found such a place on the map named Jay Cooke State Park.
-There was absolutely no idea in my mind about what to specifically expect, but as it turned out, this park was worth the visit.
-The Saint Louis River has carved through the land here, about ten miles from its meeting with the extreme western tip of Lake Superior.
+Just beyond the proper North Shore, I found time to visit a place on the map named Jay Cooke State Park.
+There was absolutely no idea in my mind about what to specifically expect, but as it turned out, this park was worth the stop.
+The Saint Louis River has carved through the land here about ten miles from a meeting with the extreme western tip of Lake Superior.
 Inside the river valley, the grounds were scattered with giant boulders of dark gray slate.
 They were uniquely tilted at angles or fully upright above the waters.
 The rocks and slabs provided a way to hop across parts of the river to some of the water rapids, and I grabbed one tiny piece as a souvenir rock.
-Since I had arrived so early, I hiked a good part of the early morning along the river before the park was even officially open.
-No other visitors arrived until I was just leaving.
-During a quiet sunrise, I discovered a neat new place and had it seemingly to myself.
+Since the day was just beginning, I hiked a good part of the early morning along the river before the park was even officially open.
+No other visitors arrived until I was just leaving - a nice park to have to yourself during a quiet sunrise.

 Saint Louis River in Minnesota's Jay Cooke State Park.